Tim Mazzetti

-Timothy Alan Mazzetti (born February 1, 1956 in Old Greenwich, Connecticut) is a former National Football League placekicker from 1978–1980) for the Atlanta Falcons.
-He later played with the Boston/New Orleans/Portland Breakers of the United States Football League.
+Timothy Alan Mazzetti (born February 1, 1956) is a former National Football League (NFL) placekicker from 1978 to 1980 for the Atlanta Falcons.
+He later played with the Boston/New Orleans/Portland Breakers of the United States Football League (USFL).

-Early years
+Early life

 Tim Mazzetti was at first glance an unlikely candidate to be a professional football player.
 His upbringing was a learned one in São Paulo, Brazil.
 Mazzetti moved to São Paulo when he was 2 years old and lived there until he was 17 before leaving for the University of Pennsylvania, when he was accepted to the prestigious Wharton School of Business in Philadelphia.
 While in Brazil, Mazzetti played soccer.
 During the summer before his sophomore year at Penn, a fellow ATO fraternity brother, Jim Roussos, introduced him to the football team.
 Mazzetti ended up sharing the kicking duties his sophomore year and then taking on the duties for the Penn Quakers full-time in his junior year.
 During his junior and senior years, Mazzetti set several school records, including for longest FG (54 yards, twice), as well as kicking several game-winning FGs.
 Mazzetti also was an All-Ivy League player for Penn's soccer team, but decided to leave the team in his senior year to concentrate full-time on kicking footballs.